bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/detonationEngine.md

 We have detected 6 Hopf bifurcations.
 We now study the periodic orbits branching from them.

-## Computing the branches of Travelling waves
+## Computing the branches of Traveling waves

-The periodic orbits emanating from the Hopf points look like travelling waves.
+The periodic orbits emanating from the Hopf points look like traveling waves.
 This is intuitive because the equation is mostly advective as the diffusion coefficients $\nu_i$ are small.
-We will thus seek for travelling waves instead of periodic orbits.
-The advantage is that the possible Neimark-Sacker bifurcation is transformed into a regular Hopf one which allows the study of modulated travelling waves.
+We will thus seek for traveling waves instead of periodic orbits.
+The advantage is that the possible Neimark-Sacker bifurcation is transformed into a regular Hopf one which allows the study of modulated traveling waves.

 As we will do the same thing 3 times, we bundle the procedure in functions.
-We first use the regular Hopf normal form to create a guess for the travelling wave:
+We first use the regular Hopf normal form to create a guess for the traveling wave:

 ```@example DETENGINE
 function getGuess(br, nb; δp = 0.005)